jimhigson/oboe.js-dissertation/main/main.md

 against a pattern that requires matches at multiple depths in the JSON hierarchy, the same JSONPath term evaluator\
 will be tested many times against the parent element, always with the same result.
-Although Javascript doesn't come with functional caching, it can be added using the language itself, probably the best known example being `memoize` from Underscore.js [@underscore_memo].
+Although Javascript comes without functional caching, it can be added using the language itself, probably the best known example being `memoize` from Underscore.js [@underscore_memo].
 It is likely however that hashing the function parameters would be slower than